jordonsc/dosa/docs/Building.md

     ./dosa compile door

+> NB: the "door" app is wifi-enabled and will require wifi credentials; see below.

 The batch file will select the correct board name to send to the `arduino-cli` binary, but when you upload you need to specify the port (you can view ports with `arduino-cli board list`).